coloradokim/deckset-presentations/zero-to-sre.md

 ## Kim Schlesinger

 ---
-### You can hire and level-up junior engineers if you have a compassionate company culture and support them their first 90 days.
+## Your company can transform a junior engineer to a mid-level engineer within one year.

 ---